rust-lang/book/nostarch/chapter11.md

 }
 ```

-A test for `can_hold` that checks whether a larger rectangle can indeed hold a
+Listing 11-6: A test for `can_hold` that checks whether a larger rectangle can
-smaller rectangle
+indeed hold a smaller rectangle

 Note that we’ve added a new line inside the `tests` module: `use super::*;`
 [1].
 The `tests` module is a regular module that follows the usual visibility